 3. Wear required safety equipment.
 Many occupations require uniforms.
 However, the jobs which need the wearing of safety gear are those in which dress codes are the most essential.
 In some workplaces such as factories, appropriate footwear, high-vis clothing and gloves are required to protect employees.

 4. Follow directions closely.
 Occasionally, employees get complacent.
 It’s easy to fall into the trap of supposing that you are a specialist in your work, which means you don’t have to stick to each previous instruction.
 But, paying attention to detail can allow you to keep from making mistakes which may result in harm.
 Taking shortcuts may result in an accident occurring, so ensure employees are always on track and reminded about safety procedures.

 5. Pay attention to and follow emergency procedures.
 Employees also often take security drills for granted.
 If they are not “the real thing”, it is essential to know what to do in the event of an emergency situation, such as fire, lockdown or medical emergency.
 However, involvement in these drills could not be more significant.
 Knowing what to do in these situations means injuries can be avoided and even lives could be saved.

 6. Insist upon appropriate training.
 That is particularly important if you anticipate choosing a job which may present numerous dangers.
 Understanding exactly what you’re searching for and how to respond during crisis situations Is critical for the security.
 There are different training requirements for different occupations, for example, operating special equipment to knowing first aid basics.
-Though there are industry-specific training requirements, all employees should undergo necessary slips trips and falls training for their work and learn primary ways to avoid accidents, such as cleaning up workstations and wiping up spillages immediately.
-Injury and accident prevention is everyone’s responsibility in the workplace, and it is up to managers and staff to stay alert.
+Though there are industry-specific training requirements, all employees should undergo necessary slips trips and fall prevention for their work and learn primary ways to avoid accidents, such as cleaning up workstations and wiping up spillages immediately.
+Injury and fall prevention is everyone’s responsibility in the workplace, and it is up to managers and staff to stay alert.